-- The United States Court of Appeals for the Federal Circuit was established under Article III of the Constitution on October 1, 1982.
-The court was formed by the merger of the United States Court of Customs and Patent Appeals and the appellate division of the United States Court of Claims.
+Article III of the Constitution established the United States Court of Appeals for the Federal Circuit on October 1, 1982.
+The merger of the United States Court of Customs and Patent Appeals and the appellate division of the United States Court of Claims formed the court.
 The court is located in the Howard T. Markey National Courts Building on historic Lafayette Square in Washington, D.C.